 Glottochronology - how far do we get in eLinguistics.net?

-The data in this study represents attractive candidates for trying to date the common ancestors of languages (Glottochronology) and thus to trace when language families and sub-families separated from each other.
+The data in this study represents attractive candidates for trying to date the common ancestors of languages (Glottochronology) and thus to trace when language families and subfamilies separated from each other.
 This sounds exciting, but we have to be extremely careful about the use of the data.

 As an automated system, eLinguistics.net assumes that the rate of language erosion is constant in both the genetic proximity calculation and the trees.
-From recent language history, we know that the erosion is definitly not constant.
+From recent language history, we know that the erosion is definitely not constant.

 Let's consider following results to sharpen both the potential of glottochronology and its limits: